 The second key scene comes when Graham has to do it all over again.
 The paper’s lawyers discover that the Post’s source is very likely the same as the one the New York Times used for its coverage, and that puts the paper in the line of fire.
 To publish now will mean that the Post is in contempt of court, and in a moment that references Norman Rockwell’s painting ‘The Jury’, Graham finds herself surrounded by men who are trying to force a decision out of her.
 Again, the men come to resemble structures, their grey and black suits suggesting pillars that trap her.
 But Spielberg goes further than gender politics.
 By drawing from the Rockwell painting, he’s doing exactly what he did with ‘Triple Self-Portrait’ in Bridge of Spies: commenting on America.
 This is the United States, then and now: power is wielded not to produce equality, but to control and coerce.
 The only way to make the system is to break it.

 And that’s exactly what Graham does.
 Again favouring publication, she turns the tide on the men in the room and focuses, in particular, on her core tormentor, Bradley Whitford’s Arthur Parsons, who had spoken so patronisingly about her earlier in the film.
 Turning to him when he dares to question her decision, she not only throws his position on the Post’s board into doubt, but reminds him that it is her board, that she is in control.
 Underlining the power dynamics still further and once again playing with images of men and pillars, Spielberg later shows Graham in the Post’s offices.
 She walks by a pillar on which a photo of her father, the paper’s former owner, is hung.
 A swish of the camera dispatches it quickly, as we turn to Graham.
 She has stepped out her father’s shadow, indeed the shadow of all men, and become her own person.
-Finally, she feels comfortable in the newsroom.The film concludes with a couple of codas that find Spielberg on impressively impish form.
+There are nerves still, but finally, she feels comfortable in the newsroom.The film concludes with a couple of codas that find Spielberg on impressively impish form.
 The first has Graham and Bradlee walking through the presses.
 Victory sealed, a new team has been formed, and they move into the distance of the frame as Spielberg’s camera slowly pans up to reveal the room in its full enormity.
 Machines hum with life and carry copies of the latest edition of the Post up through the shot, shafts of light illuminating their progress.
 In a film that’s otherwise dominated by quiet intensity and tangible intimacy, it’s an epic moment that stands as possibly one of the most audacious of Spielberg’s career.
 But there’s real depth here too.
 Positioning the press as the veins of America and their freedom to publish the truth as the blood coursing through those veins, the shot is an act of defiance that reminds us to do all we can to keep the presses rolling.
 Our lives – literally – depend on it.